 Addicts and alcoholics cannot maintain healthy relationships.
 They are “disconnected.”
 This does not mean they do not love their families and friends.
 Addicts care about their relationships every bit as much as non-addicts do.
 But like everything else in the addict’s life, relationships are mediated through the prism of drugs and alcohol.
+If you are struggling with addiction, contact our drug addiction treatment program.

 Because addiction is the opposite of connection, we believe that healing relationships is the very essence of recovery.
 If I am to heal from my addiction, I must do what I can to heal those relationships most negatively impacted by the abuse of drugs and alcohol.
 Fortunately, healing and learning how to maintain relationships is really what the 12 Step process is all about.